Humboldt-Penguin/redplanet/docs/src/home/quick_start/installation.md

 ---

-Note: you can install both sets of optional dependencies with a single command: `pip install "redplanet[interactive,generate-datasets]"`.
+Note you can install both sets of optional dependencies with a single command: `pip install "redplanet[interactive,generate-datasets]"`.